microsoft/semantic-kernel/docs/decisions/0048-agent-chat-serialization.md

 Formalizing a mechanism that supports serialization and deserialization of any `AgentChat` class provides an avenue to capture and restore state across multiple sessions as well as compute boundaries.

+#### Goals
+- **Capture & Restore Primary Chat History**: The primary `AgentChat` history must be captured and restored for full fidelity.
+- **Capture & Restore Channel State**: In addition to the primary chat history, the state for each `AgentChannel` within the `AgentChat` must be captured and restored.
+- **Capture Agent Metadata**: Capturing the agent Identifier, Name, and Type upon serialization provides a guidance on how to restore the the `AgentChat` during deserialization.

 #### Non-Goals
 - **Manage agent definition:** An `Agent` definition shall not be captured as part of the conversation state.  `Agent` instances will not be produced when deserializing the state of an `AgentChat` class.
 - **Manage secrets or api-keys:** Secrets / api-keys are required when producing an `Agent` instance.
 Managing this type of sensitive data is out-of-scope due to security considerations.

+## Issues

+- Serialized `ChatHistory` must be equivalent across platforms / languages for interoperability

 ## Cases
 When restoring an `AgentChat`, the application must also re-create the `Agent` instances participating in the chat (outside of the control of the deserialization process).
 This creates the opportunity for the following cases: